automata-network/dcap-rs/README.md

 - `crypto-bigint`
 - `sha2`

-Make sure to include the following patches into your Program's `cargo.toml`.
+Make sure to include the following patches into your workspace `cargo.toml`.

 ```
 [patch.crates-io]